 The cost of meals or any other type of ‘benefit in kind’ for staff remains the responsibility of the Client and is not deductible from the invoiced cost of the services provided by PillarCare.

-Live-in Care Workers are entitled to a good night’s sleep, i.e. 8 hours sleep in each 24-hour period.
-It is expected that live-in Care Workers will attend to the client during the night in cases of emergency.
-Should there be more than one night in a row where the care worker is up 2 or more times, the night will be charged at an hourly rate and a night respite worker may be required.
-If a live-in Care Worker is persistently disturbed at night, this may necessitate a review of the Service User’s care needs and changes to the Care Plan.
+Live-in Carers are entitled to a good night’s sleep, that is eight hours sleep in each twenty-four-hour period.
+It is expected that live-in Carers will attend to the Service User during the night in cases of emergency.
+Should there be more than one night in a row where the Carer is interrupted two or more times, the night will be charged at an hourly rate and a night respite worker may be required.
+If a live-in Carer is persistently disturbed at night, this may necessitate a review of the Service User’s care needs and changes to the Care Plan.

-PillarCare will use its reasonable endeavours to provide the services specified in the Service User Care Plan, however, should PillarCare’s ability to do so be interrupted or interfered with by an event of force majeure, then PillarCare’s obligation to do so will be suspended while the interference or interruption continues.
-PillarCare will not be responsible for any loss or damage suffered by a Client or Service User as a result of a force majeure event, without limitation, generally considered to be events beyond the control of PillarCare, such as strikes, lock outs or other industrial disputes, acts of God, war, riot, civil commotion, fire, flood or storms.
+PillarCare will use its best endeavours to provide the services specified in the Service User Care Plan, however, should PillarCare’s ability to do so be interrupted or interfered with by an event of force majeure, then PillarCare’s obligation to do so will be suspended while the interference or interruption continues.
+PillarCare will not be responsible for any loss or damage suffered by a Client or Service User as a result of a force majeure event, without limitation, generally considered to be events beyond the control of PillarCare, such as strikes, lock outs or other industrial disputes, acts of God, pandemics, government lockdowns, war, riot, civil commotion, fire, flood or storms.